akando42/next-map/public/content/posts/04-09/index.md

 cover: "content/posts/04-09/kosovo-and-the-powder-keg-region-of-balkan.png"
 date: "04-09"
 title: "Kosovo and The Powder Keg Region of Balkan"
 summary: "Uniting a federation requires a very strong central of power that can extrend its control over all satelite city states.
-A weak central of power or one too strong satelite city state with outside influence often result in the collapse of the union."
+A weak central of power or one too strong satelite city state with outside influence often results in the collapse of the union."
 tags: ['Kosovo', 'Balkan', 'Yugoslavia', 'Serbia', 'Hungary', 'Macedonia', 'Croatia', 'GeoGenetics','Spykman World']
 published: true
 ---